 Easy Rider (1969) showed studio executives that they didn’t need to wear a tie to the office and that there was a huge, untapped youth audience out there, running riot on the nation’s campuses to protest against the Vietnam War.

-So Hollywood quickly came over all radical with movies such as Getting Straight (1970) and The Strawberry Statement in which student Simon (Bruce Davison), is turned into a militant and free love advocate when he gets caught up in the activities of a protest group on campus while attempting to land a date with his dream girl, Linda (Kim Darby), who he spots among some student protestors.
+So Hollywood quickly came over all radical with movies such as Getting Straight (1970) and The Strawberry Statement, in which apathetic college student Simon (Bruce Davison) is turned into a militant and free love advocate when he gets caught up in the activities of a protest group on campus while attempting to land a date with his dream girl, Linda (Kim Darby), who he spots among some student protestors.

 It all ends with a frenzied riot and a stand-off with the National Guard while John Lennon sings Give Peace a Chance.
 Time capsule stuff.